The Song of Ribhu

 In which there is neither Lord (Isvara) nor individual (jiva),

-In which thre is neither reality nor unreality,
+In which there is neither reality nor unreality,

 Ever abide in Bliss, without a trace of a concept (sankalpa),